ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 may be affected by variable latency as well as throttling or blocking by providers.

-Data centres and cloud computing providers also have deployed and offer NTP services both for internal use and for customers, particularly where the network is unable to offer or does not require PTP {{IEEE-1588-2019}}, and where they may already be familiar with NTP.
+Data centres and cloud computing providers have also deployed and offer NTP services both for internal use and for customers, particularly where the network is unable to offer or does not require other protocols e.g. PTP
+{{IEEE-1588-2019}}, and where there may already be familiarity with NTP.
 As these deployments are less likely to be constrained by network latency or power the potential for higher levels of accuracy and precision within the bounds of the protocol are possible, particular through the use of modifications such as the use of bespoke algorithms.

 # Threat Analysis and Modeling